Fraud and Compliance

-Waivers - Corporate Officers are usually included as employees unless they file a waiver form, Notice of Claim of Common Law Rights (DWC-11) with the Department of Labor & Training.
+Waivers - Corporate Officers are usually included as employees unless they file a waiver form, Notice of Claim of Common Law Rights (DWC-11) with the Department of Labor and Training.
 Injured employees who have filed the DWC-11 are not covered by the workers' compensation system, and they are NOT covered by their health care provider for medical bills related to work injuries.
 Employees who have filed the DWC-11 can sue the employer in civil court for damages from work related injuries.

 Independent Contractor - is someone who has an independent business and is available for hire to the public.
 An independent contractor is not eligible for the hiring company's workers' compensation benefits.
 You must file a Notice of Designation as Independent Contractor Form (DWC-11-IC) with us to be considered an independent contractor for workers' compensation purposes.
 An independent contractor you hire should provide you with proof of a workers' compensation insurance policy OR a copy of the DWC-11-IC form filed with the Department of Labor & Training that names you as the hiring entity.
 A list of independent contractor forms filed is available online.